bzaczynski/materials/wordcount/solution/script_02.md

 0 0 0
 ```

 Well, the expected value is different.
-Since there's an invisible line break character in the input, the command should report one line, zero words, and one byte, or one-oh-one.
-And, that's because we don't actually read anything from standard input.
+Since there's an invisible line break character in the input, the command should have reported one line, zero words, and one byte, or one-oh-one.
+This discrpancy is because we don't actually read anything from standard input.

 There are a couple of ways to read data from standard input in Python.
-But, one of the most straightforward ones is with the `sys` module, so I'm going to import it now:
+But, one of the most straightforward ones involves the `sys` module, so I'm going to import it now:

 ```python
 import sys